mecid/mecid.github.io/_posts/2022-10-18-mastering-navigationsplitview-in-swiftui.md

 }
 ```

-The NavigationSplitViewVisibility type provides a few options: automatic, all, doubleColumn, detailOnly.
+The *NavigationSplitViewVisibility* type provides a few options: *automatic, all, doubleColumn, detailOnly*.

-automatic - Chooses the one from all, doubleColumn, and detailOnly depending on the device environment.
+* *automatic* - Chooses the one from *all, doubleColumn, and detailOnly* depending on the device environment.
-all - Shows all the columns
+* *all* - Shows all the columns
-doubleColumn - Shows two trailing columns
+* *doubleColumn* - Shows two trailing columns
-detailOnly - Shows only the details column by hiding the sidebar and content columns.
+* *detailOnly* - Shows only the details column by hiding the sidebar and content columns.

-Another customization point of the NavigationSplitView is its style.
-You can set the style of the NavigationSplitView by using the navigationSplitViewStyle view modifier.
-It accepts a few options: automatic, balanced, and prominentDetail.
+Another customization point of the *NavigationSplitView* is its style.
+You can set the style of the *NavigationSplitView* by using the *navigationSplitViewStyle* view modifier.
+It accepts a few options: *automatic, balanced, and prominentDetail*.

-automatic - Chooses the style depending on the device environment.
+* *automatic* - Chooses the style depending on the device environment.
-balanced - Tries to show the first two columns by reducing the detail column size.
+* *balanced* - Tries to show the first two columns by reducing the detail column size.
-prominentDetail - Focuses on presenting the detail column.
+* *prominentDetail* - Focuses on presenting the detail column.

 ```swift
 struct RootView: View {